|Invasive invertebrates and some recent Nottinghamshire colonists|

 We recently recorded the county's first Cherry-bark Moth (Enarmonia formosana) after recognising its larval feeding signs in some logs we were given as firewood.
 The logs had originated from a garden in Nottingham, so this stunningly marked little moth has obviously been here for a while and we didn't even know.

 Two of the most likely invertebrates to reach Nottinghamshire next could both be bugs.
 The beautiful red and black Rhopalid bug Corizus hyoscyami should be looked for on wasteground and which has occurred in Leicestershire several times now, or the Brassica Bug Eurydema oleracea.
-If its a spider you want to look out for, then the False Black Widow (Steatoda nobilis) could well move north with people and turn up in someone's garage or house.
+If its a spider you want to look out for, then the False Widow (Steatoda nobilis) could well move north with people and turn up around someone's garage or house.
 Then again, you can never totally rule anything out.